GreptimeTeam/greptimedb-tests/python-tests/README.md

 # Python Integration Tests for GreptimeDB

-Integration tests for GreptimeDB using MySQL and PostgreSQL Python drivers (PyMySQL and psycopg2).
+Integration tests for GreptimeDB using MySQL and PostgreSQL Python drivers (mysql-connector-python and psycopg2).

 ## Prerequisites